Body of missing woman from Philly found in Monroe Co.

 TUNKHANNOCK TOWNSHIP, Pa.
-(WPVI) --The woman whose body was found in Monroe County Friday has been identified, according to the coroner's office as a missing woman from Philadelphia.
+(WPVI) --The body of a woman who was missing from Philadelphia has been discovered in Monroe County, Pennsylvania, according to the coroner's office.

 Murray had been missing from the Philadelphia area since late December 2017 and was last seen in early January.